Miguel-Antonio-Logarta/csc648-01-fa24-csc648-01-fa24-team03-duplicate/application/src/app/prototype/README.md

 This folder serves as the backend team's folder for testing the connection between backend and frontend.

-Access the auth prototype test by changing the appending to the url /prototype/home or /prototype/auth/login
+Access the auth prototype test by appending to the url /prototype/home or /prototype/auth/login